 Our teams sort at point-of-collection where possible to maximise recycling capture during flat clearance in Crystal Palace.
 Common activities include safe removal and segregation of laminated flooring for specialist recycling, deconstruction of fitted kitchens for salvage, and separate collection of textiles and soft furnishings.
 We also coordinate with borough textile banks and community drop-off points to ensure fabrics are reprocessed or reused.
 These efforts contribute directly to meeting our 75% recycling target.

+A large, metal skip with visible rust and dirt, positioned on a paved sidewalk alongside a residential street near Crystal Palace.
+The skip is filled with cardboard boxes and miscellaneous waste materials, some of which are protruding over the top edges.
+Behind the skip, there are well-maintained gardens with dense bushes, trees, and shrubbery, with two multi-story houses partially visible in the background.
+The overall scene suggests a waste clearance or rubbish removal operation, consistent with services provided by Flat Clearance Crystal Palace in the local area, with the residential setting and typical London-style architecture in view.
 Measuring and reporting progress is central to our sustainability plan.
 For every clear-out we log the tonnage diverted to recycling, reuse donations to charities, and the small proportion of residual waste destined for energy recovery or landfill.
 Quarterly summaries include percentages by material stream and improvements in van utilisation and route optimisation.
 This transparency builds accountability and helps refine our operations to reduce residual waste further over time.